 The Br, Cl and CN– nucleophiles can be easily present in the benzene ring of benzene diazonium salt in the presence of Copper ion.

-Bromine and Chlorine can be present in the benzene ring by preparing the benzene diazonium salt solution with similar halogen acid present with copper powder.
+Bromine and Chlorine can be substituted in the benzene ring by preparing the benzene diazonium salt solution with similar halogen acid present with copper powder.
 This is the Gattermann Reaction.

-When arene-diazonium chloride is prepared with fluoroboric acid, arene diazonium fluoroborate is precipitated and decomposes to yield aryl fluoride which on heating.
+When arene-diazonium chloride is prepared with fluoroboric acid, arene diazonium fluoroborate is precipitated and decomposes to yield aryl fluoride on heating.

 In the Finkelstein Reaction, Alkyl iodides are prepared easily by the reaction of alkyl chlorides with Nal in dry acetone.

 When alkyl chloride is heated in the presence of a metallic fluoride like AgF, Hg2F2, SbF3 or CoF2, we get alkyl fluorides.

-When Alkyl halides react with sodium with dry ether, we get hydrocarbons that include the double number of carbon atoms present in the halide.
+When Alkyl halides react with sodium with dry ether, we get hydrocarbons that include the double number of carbon atoms present in the alkyl halide.
 This is known as the Wurtz Reaction

 When a mixture of alkyl halide and aryl halide gets treated with sodium in dry ether, we get an alkyl arene.